 When a person makes a good-faith report of suspected improper activities to an appropriate authority, the report is known as a protected disclosure.
 District employees and applicants for employment who make a protected disclosure are protected from retaliation.
-A District employee or applicant whose family member makes a protected disclosure is also protected from retaliation.

-Any employee who believes he/er she has been subjected to or affected by retaliatory conduct for reporting improper activities, or for refusing to engage in activity that would result in a violation of law, should report such conduct to the employee's immediate supervisor or other appropriate administrator, manager, or supervisor within the employee's operating unit.
+Any employee who believes he or she has been subjected to or affected by retaliatory conduct for reporting improper activities, or for refusing to engage in activity that would result in a violation of law, should report such conduct to the employee's immediate supervisor or other appropriate administrator, manager, or supervisor within the employee's operating unit.
 However, if the report involves or implicates the direct supervisor or others in the employee's operating unit, the report may be made to any other District official whom the reporting employee believes to have either responsibility over the affected area or the authority to review the alleged retaliatory conduct on behalf of the District.
-When the alleged retaliatory conduct involves the Superintendent/ President, the report should be made to the Chair of the Board of Trustees.
+When the alleged retaliatory conduct involves the Superintendent/President, the report should be made to the Chair of the Board of Trustees.
 When the alleged retaliatory conduct involves the Board of Trustees or one of its members, the report should be made to the Superintendent/President who will confer with the Chair of the Board of Trustees and/or legal counsel on how to proceed.